loiccoyle/loiccoyle.github.io/content/projects/phomo.md

 {{< figure src="/images/projects/phomo/tiles.png" title="" align=center width="500px" >}}

-The tile of the left contains the average colour of the master region, and the tile of the right is a picture of a cypress tree in front of a blue sky.
+The tile on the left contains the average colour of the master region, and the tile on the right is a picture of a cypress tree in front of a blue sky.

-When using the average colour difference metric, the assignment algorithm would favour the tile of the left which would lose the contrast of the master region.
-By using the full colour distribution difference, the assignment algorithm would favour the tile of the right, which does a better job at preserving the contrast of the master region.
+When using the average colour difference metric, the assignment algorithm would favour the tile on the left which would lose the contrast of the master region.
+By using the full colour distribution difference, the assignment algorithm would favour the tile on the right, which does a better job at preserving the contrast of the master region.

 > `phomo` actually implements a [few different metrics](https://github.com/loiccoyle/phomo/blob/main/phomo/metrics.py) which all make use of the spatial distribution of the colours within the tiles and master regions.
 The effect of the different metrics is showcased in the [metrics example](https://loiccoyle.com/phomo/usage/python_package/metrics/).